vansh-codes/Heatmap-Generator/README.md

 - [ ] Dynamic URL bypass fix
 - [ ] Sort commit msg and commit files issue when there are mutliple files changed in a commit
 - [ ] Ignore Merge 'etc etc' commits (might depend on user to user if they wanna change or not)
+- [ ] Add line graph for commits
+- [ ] Add no. of commits for the current month

 Thank you for checking out the Heatmap Generator!
 Happy coding! 🚀